Visit Antibes

 ● Picnic in the Pinède garden

-Located between Nice and Cannes, Antibes has plenty to offer!
-Here are just a few examples of things to do in the area:
+Located between Nice and Cannes, Antibes has no shortage of activities to offer!
+A few examples of things to do in the surrounding area:

 ● Visit the Lérins islands, opposite Cannes